Edu Coimbra: Early life

 Edu came from a lower-middle-class family, in the suburbs of Quintino, Rio de Janeiro.
 His father was a goalkeeper and three of his brothers were professional footballers as well.
 However the most famous was Zico.

 Career

 They played together in 1976 in Flamengo.

 Coaching career

 He was a member of Zico's veteran team in Turkey during the coaching period of his brother Zico at Fenerbahce.
-The team has Brazilian members as Roberto Carlos's father Oscar Silva, Edu's brother and Fenerbahçe manager Zico, Fenerbahçe conditioner Moraci Vasconcelos Sant'anna (who was 3 World Cup coach of Brazil), Marco Aurélio's uncle Sebastião and Edu Dracena's brother whom were all playing or coaching for Fenerbahçe at that time.
+The team has Brazilian members as Roberto Carlos's father Oscar Silva, Edu's brother and Fenerbahçe manager Zico, Fenerbahçe conditioner Moraci Sant'Anna (who was 3 World Cup coach of Brazil), Marco Aurélio's uncle Sebastião and Edu Dracena's brother whom were all playing or coaching for Fenerbahçe at that time.

 He was also the assistant manager of Russia club CSKA Moscow, the team formerly managed by his brother and Brazil football legend Zico.

 He is currently the assistant manager of Iraq national football team.